y7chiu/cse15l-lab-reports/LabReport.md

 <img width="1274" alt="截圖 2023-04-06 20 27 27" src="https://user-images.githubusercontent.com/130111605/230535109-fe90bbc6-13ea-4872-acb4-b3c28762d7cb.png">

-***Follow the instruction the website given and make sure the second picture of the username is the specific account of cse15L course!**
+***Follow the instruction the website given to reset the password and make sure the second picture of the username is the specific account of cse15L course!**

 <img width="1157" alt="截圖 2023-04-06 20 29 21" src="https://user-images.githubusercontent.com/130111605/230535245-47f4a4ba-d3a7-4087-87da-819b6207db57.png">
 -------------------------------------------------------------------------------------------------------------------------------------------